assumptionsoup/guppy_animation_tools/README.md

     cleverKeys.clearAttributes(graphEditor=True, channelBox=True)

-Select similar attributes.
+CleverKeys can help you sync your selection between the graph editor and the channel box.

+    cleverKeys.selectSimilarAttributes()

 If your mouse is over the graph editor, this will sync the attributes selected in the Graph Editor to the Channel Box.
 If your mouse is not over the graph editor, this will sync the channels selected in the channel box to the ones in the graph editor.

-    cleverKeys.selectSimilarAttributes()

 To explicitly select similar attributes in the Graph Editor without detecting where your mouse is, use: